jrd3n/CYBER_TOOLS/README.md

 # Tools for Cyber

-Tool i use for cyber and the install notes to easily set up.
+Tools I use for cyber security, and the install notes to easily set up.

 <!-- TOC -->